Payment Options and Due Dates

 Accepted Forms of Payment

-Payments for all charges on the billing account (tuition, fees, room & board) can be made by cash or check in person at Swords Hall-First Floor.
-Payments can be made via checks mailed to:
+Payments for all charges on the billing account (tuition, fees, room & board) can be made by cash or check in person at the cashier window in Swords Hall on the first floor.
+Payments can also be made via checks mailed to:

 Office of the Bursar

 Payments can be made online by credit card.
 A 2% fee is assessed on credit card transactions when using VISA, MasterCard, Discover, and American Express for tuition and fees.
 There is no additional charge for online payments made by ACH debit from checking or savings accounts.
 The University cannot accept any type of payment over the telephone (credit card or pay by check).

 If you have questions about using a credit card for student fees payments see FAQ-Credit Card Payments for Student Fees.

 Bradley University has partnered with Flywire to provide a fast, secure way to submit international and wire payments.
 You can pay in your local or other desired currency with available payment methods (e.g., international credit and debit cards, wire transfers and other international payment options that will vary by country).
 Flywire allows you to:

 - Track your payments from start to finish